New DUI Law Requires Breathalyzers in Vehicles for Offenders in L.A.

 It’s nice to see a story about DUI laws that don’t involve a celebrity and an ankle bracelet.

 Starting next month, Los Angeles will be one of four counties to require all licensed drivers found guilty of a DUI to have a breathalyzer placed in their vehicles.
-If a driver breathes into the breathalyzer and has alcohol on their breath, their car won't start.
+If a driver breathes into the breathalyzer and has alcohol on their breath, their car won’t start.
 The pilot program will last five years and will track whether or not the devices have an impact in reducing the number of drunk drivers that are repeat offenders.
+While courts may order entering a California alcohol treatment rehab program, completing the program does not get the breathalyzer out of the car.

 Not surprisingly, not everyone is happy with the new law, and don’t mind speaking out for the rights of drunk drivers.
 Mercifully, the opposition does not include AAA, but does include restaurant associations and defense lawyers.
 The Sacramento Bee reports,